Patient and wife in doctor’s office. Actor portrayal

 It can be hard to know what questions to ask when talking to a doctor about treatment options.
 To help make this conversation less confusing, you or your loved one can download this simple guide and bring it to your next appointment to start the discussion with confidence.

-Want to learn more about Parkinson’s-related hallucinations and delusions?
+Hear more about Parkinson's-related hallucinations and delusions from Ruth and Zoey

 What is the most important information I should know about NUPLAZID?